The Decision Support Tool (DST) Assessment

 What Happens During the DST Assessment?

 The DST assessment itself is a structured but collaborative process.
 The lead practitioner—usually a CHC nurse—will present each domain of care, summarising the evidence available and inviting discussion from the team.
 You and your family representative will also have the opportunity to contribute, sharing insights about your loved one’s daily needs, behaviours, and challenges.
 It’s important to remain calm and constructive, even if there are points of disagreement.
 Remember, the National Framework specifies that family views must be taken into account, and your observations can be pivotal in highlighting aspects of care that may not be immediately apparent in the records.
 Once all 12 domains have been discussed, the MDT will privately apply the Primary Healthcare Test.
 This involves analysing the nature, complexity, intensity, and unpredictability of your loved one’s care needs to determine whether they fall under NHS or local authority responsibility.
 You can learn more about how the DST is assessment is scored in the section below.
 The Outcome Following the meeting, the MDT makes a recommendation to the ICB, which then reviews and ratifies the decision.
 This process can take several days or longer.
 If the patient is found eligible for CHC funding, their care costs will be covered by the NHS, and they will receive a letter confirming the decision and the date of eligibility.
 If the outcome is unfavourable, don’t lose hope.
 The decision can be appealed, and eligibility may change over time as needs evolve.
 Key Considerations and Challenges Families often face hurdles during the DST Assessment, from incomplete documentation to disagreements over scores.
 If you believe the process hasn’t been followed correctly—for example, if the DST document is presented as complete before the assessment—raise concerns immediately.
 The National Framework clearly states that the DST must be completed with the individual and their representative’s involvement.
-Why ARROW?
-Navigating the DST Assessment is a daunting task, but you don’t have to do it alone.
-At ARROW, we provide expert advice, advocacy, and hands-on support tailored to your family’s unique circumstances.
-Whether you need help gathering evidence, preparing for the meeting, or challenging a decision, we’re here to lighten the load and maximise your chances of success.
-Let ARROW point you in the right direction—contact us today to learn how we can help! |
+How ARROW can help The Decision Support Tool assessment is often challenging for families, particularly where the process feels technical, rushed, or difficult to challenge in real time.
+At ARROW, we provide practical, evidence-led support at each stage of the DST process.
+This can include reviewing records in advance, helping families understand how needs should be reflected within the domains, attending the assessment where appropriate, and advising on next steps if the outcome is unfavourable.
+Our role is to ensure that the assessment is conducted lawfully, that relevant evidence is properly considered, and that health needs are accurately represented.
+Find out more how ARROW can support you through the Decision Support Tool process as part of our Comprehensive Support Package: |

-Scoring the DST Assessment
+How is the DST Assessment Scored?

 The Decision Support Tool (DST) includes 12 domains—or areas of need—that the multidisciplinary team (MDT) assesses.
 These domains align with those in the Checklist Assessment, with an additional domain to capture any other significant needs that should be considered.The 12 domains assessed in the Decision Support Tool (DST) process are: